 Always a student, Emily believes the day you stop learning is the day your story ends.
 Emily has gone on to train with Noah Maze, Kathryn Budig, Julie Dohrman, and Dharma Mittra.
 She is currently pursuing an MS in Yoga Therapy at The Maryland Institute of Integrative Health.

 Later, while studying the practice of physical theater at Jerzy Grotowski’s Institute in Poland, with it’s dynamic and rigorous approach to physical and vocal training, Julia’s visceral understanding of yoga and experience of being grounded and present in the body deepened further.
 She added to these expressive disciplines a steady practice of Vinyasa yoga and Vipassana mediation, enhancing her life and creating an ideal platform for formal yoga training.
+She continued her work as a performing artist with Double Edge Theater, Ang Gei Pin and the Urban Research Theater as well as collaborating to found the Moving Dharma Dance Lab and the Elephant Foot Theater.
 In spring 2009, she completed her 200/hour Yoga Alliance certification and taught full-time in Boston before moving west in October of 2010.

-Since certification, Julia has taught over 1000 hours of group yoga classes and currently teaches private clients, weekly classes, workshops and trainings across the country.
+Since certification, Julia has taught over 1000 hours of group yoga classes internationally.
+She currently teaches private clients and weekly classes in the Baltimore County area.
 She strives to give students a unique and playful experience of embodied presence and tools for their own healing.
 You can expect to sweat, breathe deeply and move in ways you didn’t know you could.

-Also, she has merged her two interests: the art of performative presence and the art of spiritual practice.
+Before moving to Baltimore, she lived and worked in San Diego where she was the Director of Teacher and Program Development at Pilgrimage of the Heart Yoga and offered “Finding Your Voice” workshops as part of their 200/hr teacher training program.
+These opportunities have made it possible to merge her two interests: the art of performative presence and the art of spiritual practice.
 In the past two years, Julia has developed her unique approach to teaching voice and performance for yoga teachers.
-She now offers continuing education workshops, teacher training workshops and private coaching for budding and seasoned yoga teachers alike to build confidence, learn skills and find their unique message as sacred space holders.
+She now offers workshops for budding and seasoned yoga teachers alike to build confidence, learn skills and find their unique message as sacred space holders.

 Ling completed her 200hr teacher training under Kim Manfredi at Charm city yoga in 2012.
 Ling also studied with Kathryn Budig, Shiva Rea, Maria Garre and Michael Caroll.
 Her teaching is influenced by various yoga styles, including Ashtanga, Vinyasa flow, Jivamukti, Iyengar, Bikram, along with Tai-chi and Qigong.
 Ling is also an accomplished distance cyclist and a certified spinning instructor.